syntax-syndicate/beeai-platform/README.md

 ## Web Interface

-Run `beeai ui` to open the web interface in your browser.
+Go to `http://localhost:8333` to open the web interface in your browser.

 ## CLI Usage